Iceberg theory: Novels

 Hemingway scholar Jackson Benson further believes that the omission Hemingway applies functions as a sort of buffer between himself as the creator of a character and the character.
 He explains that as an author creates a "distance" between himself and the character he "becomes more practiced, it would seem."
 Benson says in Hemingway's fiction the distance is necessary, and successful in early fiction such as in The Sun Also Rises, but if "the author does not deliberately create such distance the fiction fails," as in the later works such as Across the River and into the Trees.

 Baker calls Hemingway's Across the River and into the Trees a "lyric-poetical novel" in which each scene has an underlying truth presented via symbolism.
 According to Meyers an example of omission is that Renata, like other heroines in Hemingway's fiction, suffers a major "shock"—the murder of her father and the subsequent loss of her home—to which Hemingway alludes only briefly.
 Hemingway's pared down narrative forces the reader to solve connections.
 As Stoltzfus remarks: "Hemingway walks the reader to the bridge that he must cross alone without the narrator's help."

 Hemingway believed that if context or background had been written about by another, and written about well, then it could be left out of his writing.
-Of The Old Man and the Sea he explains: "In writing you are limited to by what has already been done satisfactorily.
+Of The Old Man and the Sea he explains: "In writing you are limited by what has already been done satisfactorily.
 So I have tried to do something else.
 First I have tried to eliminate everything unnecessary to conveying experience to the reader so that after he has read something it will become part of his experience and seem actually to have happened."
 Paul Smith, author of Hemingway's Early Manuscript: The Theory and Practice of Omission, believes Hemingway applied the theory of omission in an effort to "strengthen [the] iceberg".